Research Strategy

 • Occupations (when given)

-• Patronymic/sponsor relationships
+• Baptism Sponsor relationships

-✅ Why the Event Table Matters for Our Case
+✅ Why the Event Table Matters

 The Event Table solves this by letting us: